 - Boondocking: This is the most popular term for ‘free camping.’
 It refers to all styles of free camping.
 The term boondocking is widely used on forums and amongst RVers, roadtrippers, and other long-term travelers in the United States.

-- Dispersed Camping: This is the official term used by the National Forest Service (NFS) and Bureau Land Management (BLM).
+- Dispersed Camping: This is the official term used by the National Forest Service (NFS) and Bureau of Land Management (BLM land).
 If you are searching for free camping sites on either an NFS or BLM website, you will search for “dispersed camping” to find free camping sites on these grounds.
 As a tip for when looking for free campsites at National Forest Service or Bureau Land Management locations, call the ranger and specifically ask about ‘dispersed camping.’
 When looking on a US government website, search for the term ‘dispersed camping’ as well.

 - Stealth Camping: Stealth means to be cautious, unobtrusive, and to have a secretive way of moving or proceeding intended to avoid detection.
 With this said, when doing stealth camping, you are trying to blend in with your surroundings.
 People that stealth camp usually set up camp in parking lots, neighborhoods, etc., and try to blend in for their own protection and to respect locals.